dinochecker

 Discovery

 The remains of Enigmosaurus were discovered in the Baynshire Formation (called Baynshirenskaya Svita by Barsbold in 1983, and referred to as Bayan Shire, Bayan Shireh, Baynshire Svita, Bayan Shireh Svita, Bayan Shiren Svita, Bayanshiree Svita, by other folk at various times) at Khara Khutul, Ömnögovi (Southern Gobi) Aimag (Province), Mongolia, during a Soviet-Mongolian expedition in 1979.
+The holotype (PST GIN AN MNP 100/84) is most of a pelvic girdle.
+Although well preserved, parts of it are abnormal, showing signs of bone disease, injury, or age-related wear, which might be making some of its "unique" features look more extreme than they really were.

-The holotype (PST GIN AN MNP 100/84) is a pelvis lacking most of the parts known as ilia.
-A number of other fragmentary elements not mentioned in the original descriptions of the holotype are labelled with the same specimen number, including the crushed end of a thigh, the shaft of a larger thigh, ribs, a partial upper arm, and pieces of both bones from a lower arm, that are all in poor condition.
-While most elements might reasonably pertain to the holotype individual, the larger thigh clearly does not.
+A number of other fragmentary elements not mentioned in the original description of the holotype, are labelled with the same specimen number, including the crushed end of a thigh, the shaft of a more massive thigh, ribs, a partial upper arm, and pieces of both bones from a lower arm, that are all in poor condition.
+While most elements might reasonably pertain to the holotype individual, the larger thigh bone clearly does not.

 Estimations